NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ### 1.5.
 Download the code for the workshop

-The code for the workshop consists of Python (and Matlab) scripts that you can find [here](https://github.com/bcimontreal/bci_workshop).
+The code for the workshop consists of Python (and MATLAB) scripts that you can find [here](https://github.com/bcimontreal/bci_workshop).
 You can download everything as a ```.zip``` file using the button ![downloadzip](fig/download_zip.jpg?raw=true "Download zip button") on the right.
 You then need to unzip the folder on your computer.

 Alternatively, if you have ```git``` installed on your computer, you can clone the repository by calling ```git clone git://github.com/bcimontreal/bci_workshop.git``` in the command line.